petitalb/documentation/Federated-Recommender-Service.md

 ##  Reaching the Service
-You can reach the Service, based on the location where the service is running,by calling `{host}:{port}/eexcess-federated-recommender-web-service-1.0-SNAPSHOT/recommender/{call}`
+You can reach the Service, based on the location where the service is running,by calling `{host}:{port}/eexcess-federated-recommender-web-service-1.0-SNAPSHOT/recommender/{call}`.

 ## The Service Calls

-All service consumes and/or produce xml and json aswell depending on which type is defined as content type
+All services consume and/or produce xml and json aswell depending on which type is defined as content type.

 ###  Register
 `/register` (POST)
-This is the service to register a new partner, every partner has to be queried by the system.
+This is the service to register a new partner to be queried by the system.
 Consumes a partnerBadge (example partner badge can be produced by calling /testBadge with the correct format (json/xml)), with all the information needed to connect to the partner.